AI Glossary

 Enterprise Automation

 Implementing automation solutions across an entire organization, rather than just in isolated departments.
-This involves strategic, large-scale automation initiatives.
+This involves strategic, large-scale automation initiatives to improve efficiency and productivity.

 Ethics of AI